scania/corporate-ui/contribution.md

-# Developing a component
+# Setup for Corporate-UI and Scania-Theme

   This is a tutorial how to setup a project with Corporate-UI components with Scania-theme styling.

   Corporate UI is a toolbox with **UI components** that makes it easier to use reusable and modular components for your application.
-For example Header or a footer are two components, but also buttons and dropdowns are also included.
+For examples, header, footer, buttons, and dropdowns.

-  Scania-Theme is a packages to contains the Scania specific styling for everyone of those components in Corporate UI toolbox.
+  Scania-theme is a package that contains Scania specific styling for everyone of those components in Corporate UI toolbox.
 Every component has a unique styling with Scania look and feel.

 ## Components

- Header,footer or a button are all components in our Design System, the difference between them is how they technically are made.
+ Header,footer or a button are all components in our Design System, the difference between them is how they technically made.

  `<c-header></c-header>` is a web component, while a `<button> Click Me </button>` is a regular HTML element that already exist in the HTML Standard.
-One thing easy thing to look at is the dash, for example "c-header", that indicates it is a web-component.
+One easy thing to differentiate between those is by looking at the dash in the element name, for example "c-header", that indicates it is a web-component.

  A web component can be used in the same way as a regular element in the HTML standard.
 Difference is what is under the hood.
 You can read more about it here https://developer.mozilla.org/en-US/docs/Web/Web_Components